Compare our best startup business loans

 Fees

 For example, there might be an early redemption fee if you wish to repay the loan before the end of the agreed term, or an application fee which can be a percentage of the loan amount.
-You might find lenders with no fees, so always look into the terms and conditions of the loan to understand the full story.
+You might find lenders with no fees, so always look into the terms and conditions of the loan to understand the full story and be sure to check and compare fees when deciding on a loan to apply for.

 Eligibility